FascinatedBox/lily/README.md

 There are additional options for building the interpreter, which are documented on Lily's website.

+##### Community

+Lily is a very young language and the community is still growing.

+- IRC: You can chat with other Lily users on [freenode #lily](https://webchat.freenode.net/?channels=%23lily).

 ##### Learn more?

 [Here's a more complete tutorial that goes through the various language features.](https://jesserayadkins.github.io/lily/tutorial.html)